-Once you’ve wrapped up in the main square, stroll around the rest of downtown to shop in one of the many department stores or grab a seat on the patio and order a crisp Riesling—Germany is famous for its sweet white wine!
+Once you’ve wrapped up in the main square, stroll around the rest of downtown to shop in one of the many department stores or grab a seat on the patio to sample the best food in Munich and order a crisp Riesling—Germany is famous for its sweet white wine!
 This would be a great time to mention that if you’re looking to pick up a bottle to take back to your hotel/dorm/tent, head to the grocery store where you can pick up some great bottles for as cheap as 4€.

 If you’re a soccer/football fan, you’ve come to the right place.
 Germany is soccer crazy, and I was lucky enough to time my trip with World Cup.
 Roadways were transformed into pubs, TV sets carted out from restaurants and flags litter the laneways as everyone comes out to cheer their team on.
 Get ready for a huge celebration in the streets if Deutschland wins!